mrachuta/nodejs-colorizedapp/infra/kubernetes/argocd/README.md

 ## General info
-ArgoCD deployment via kustomize to be used with CD process for nodejs-colorizedapp.
+An ArgoCD deployment via kustomize to be used with CD process for the nodejs-colorizedapp.
 Configuration is dedicated to support Keycloak + Entra ID as IAM solution.

 ## Requirements
 * Existing & configured Keycloak instance to be used with Entra ID
-* Edit file *secret-argocd-secret-patch-example.yaml* and replace secret with valid value from Keycloak client configuration.
-Rename it to *secret-argocd-secret-patch.yaml*
+* Edit file *secret-argocd-secret-patch-example.yaml* and replace secret with valid value from Keycloak's client configuration.
+Rename it to *secret-argocd-secret-patch.yaml*.
+Secret can be found in Keycloak UI under *Clients* -> *<YOUR_CLIENT>* -> *Credentials* tab.
 * Edit file *configmap-argocd-cm-patch-example.yaml* and set correct issuer, client and url.
 Rename it to *configmap-argocd-cm-patch.yaml*
 * Edit file *ingress.yaml*, update host, secret name and change cert manager issuer if required